timescale/rsigma/README.md

 * **Field observability:** Opt-in `--observe-fields` mode on both `engine daemon` (live, exposed over `GET /api/v1/fields*` with Prometheus counters) and `engine eval` (one-shot JSON report at end-of-run, ideal for CI gap analysis) surfaces which event fields no rule references (gap signal) and which rule fields have never appeared in an event (broken-coverage signal); same JSON shape across runtimes
 * **TLS termination:** Use in-process TLS termination for the daemon API listener (HTTP REST, `/metrics`, OTLP/HTTP, OTLP/gRPC) with optional mutual TLS, `aws-lc-rs` crypto, and cross-platform certificate hot-reload
 * **NATS JetStream:** Use NATS JetStream support with authentication (credentials, mTLS), replay, consumer groups, and dead-letter queues
+* **Apache Kafka:** Use Kafka as input and output with SASL/PLAIN, SCRAM, mTLS authentication, consumer groups, multi-topic subscription, and regex patterns for multi-tenant fan-in
 * **OTLP ingestion:** Use OTLP support for any OpenTelemetry-compatible agent (Grafana Alloy, Vector, Fluent Bit, OTel Collector) via HTTP or gRPC
 * **Built-in linter:** Validate rules with 66 checks, four severity levels, a full suppression system, and auto-fix (`--fix`) for 13 safe rules
 * **LSP server:** Use real-time diagnostics, completions, hover documentation, document symbols, and quick-fix code actions